 Chapultepec Park including Chapultepec Castle

 Chapultepec Park aka Bosque de Chapultepec (Chapultepec Forest) is 1695acres of public green space including a botanic garden and several museums.
 Start your morning in the park by heading straight to Chapultepec Castle, before it gets busy.
 The Castle is also home of the National History Museum.
 For more on this sight, visit Chapultepec Castle: A Mexico City Must-See.
 Exit the Park by the Monumento a Los Niños Heroes – which links back to the Castle.

 Spend time in a market

 Get to a market, the more local the better.
 Markets are always hives of activity that tell you a lot about the local lifestyle and culture.
-We dropped into the Mercado de Coyoacán (a short walk from the Frida Kahlo Museum) which I recommend, but you can start your research with this list of great Mexico City markets.
+We dropped into the Mercado de Coyoacán for lunch before our scheduled visit to Museo Frida Kahlo.

 Experience Mexico City nightlife

 There are three things you must experience (I think?!): Ballet Folklorico de Mexico, Lucha Libre and Mariachi music.
 Unfortunately for us, we couldn’t get tickets for the Ballet Folklorico, a showcase of indigenous culture through song, dance and costume – our dates just didn’t line up.
 So don’t just take it from me, read the reviews on Tripadvisor.

 A good judge of whether you will like Lucha Libre is if you have a tolerance of WWE.
 I loathe it, my husband likes it – compromises are important in relationships.
 Plus, I believe in trying most things once especially in the name of cultural experience, so off I went.
 As to be expected, I wasn’t at all upset when the tall man sat in front of me a couple of matches in.
 I hear from fellow travellers that Lucha Libre improves with a few tequilas under your belt – keep that in mind.